Minki-Kim95/Install-pytorch-on-RaspberryPi/README.md

 export NO_QNNPACK=1
 ```
 ### 5.1 Build caffe2:
-If you build pytorch without building caffe2 there will be
+If you build pytorch without building caffe2
-Failed to run 'bash tools/build_pytorch_libs.sh caffe2'
+there will be Failed to run 'bash tools/build_pytorch_libs.sh caffe2'
-So you need to build caffe2 before.
+So you need to build caffe2 before build pytorch.

 ```
 cd pytorch
 sudo git submodule update –init